 A laminate floor will not be damaged as long as it is not saturated with water.
 If you have a spill, it is best to promptly pat it dry with a sponge or a towel.
 It's when you have a large spill or a flood that the laminate flooring becomes saturated with water and damage occurs.
 Laminate flooring water damage pictures will show that damaged floors can swell, bend, buckle and crack.

 If you've ever had a bookcase or table made of particle board and gotten it wet, you've noticed that the boards swell, bubble, and warp.
 This is the same thing that can happen to your floorboards.
 If enough water gets into the seams, the core will soak up the moisture.
 If your laminate flooring is bubbling at the seams, it has water damage.
 And along with swelling, bending and cracking, a saturated laminate floorboard can develop mold.

 What to Do

 If your floor shows signs of water damage, there is little to do except replace the affected floorboards.
 Once the boards are water damaged, they can't be sanded or fixed in any other way.
 Even when the surface appears dry, the boards can still hold enough water that your laminate floor is bubbling at the seams.
 The good news is, if the moisture is caught quickly enough the affected planks can sometimes be removed, dried and reinstalled.

 If the planks get so wet that they swell up, they will need to be replaced.
 Because of their interlocking design, laminate floorboards can be removed by pulling them up, starting at the room's edge.
 Laminate flooring comes in packs, and there are usually planks left over from the installation that can be used to replace the damaged boards.
-If not, you'll have to try to find a package of the same brand or one that looks like it.
+If not, you'll have to try to find a package of the same brand and style of flooring, or at least a close match.